Kiesen/react-frontend-boilerplate/README.md

 npm run test:watch
 ```

-This command runs the jest test cases in watch mode
+This command runs the jest test cases in watch mode.

 ```
 npm run test:all
 ```

-This command runs all jest test cases
+This command runs all jest test cases.

 ```
 npm run test:coverage